 - 150 g (3/4 cup) white sugar

 Whisk 4 egg whites in a large bowl or in a stand mixer.
-When they have firmed a bit add the sugar one third at a time and whisk well until the Consistency is and everything looks glossy and lovely.
+When they have firmed a bit add the sugar one third at a time and whisk well until everything looks glossy and lovely.
 When you take out the whisks they should form stiff peaks or as they say in French a nice “bec d’oiseau” – the end of the whisk should look like a beak of a bird.

 Use a rubber spatula to spread out the meringue on the pie forming little peaks all over.
 Or if you have time and patience you can pipe pretty patterns with a fancy piping nozzle.